Behaviour Management

 BITING POLICY

 Biting is often very painful and frightening for the child who is bitten.
-It can also be frightening for the child who bites, because it upsets the child and makes adults angry.
-Biting can make the child who bites feel very powerful because of the strong reaction that it brings.
-This power can be frightening for the children because they need to feel secure that their feelings can be controlled.
-It happens for different reasons with different children and under different circumstances.
+It can also be frightening for the child who bites, because it upsets the child and causes upset to the adults/parents.
 The first step in learning to control it is to look at why it may be happening using the ABC chart.

 Truly Scrumptious follow the HPA guidance for the management of human bites in childcare settings.